bkimminich/it-security-lecture/slides/3_injection.md

 1. Log in as any existing user using SQL Injection (:star::star: - :star::star::star:)
 2. Order the special :christmas_tree: offer that was only available in 2014 (:star::star::star::star:)
-3. Spy out all user account credentials from the database (:star::star::star::star:)